MonBoza/roboger/README.md

 * Open terminal or command prompt.
 * Clone the repository by running the following command to your desktop: git clone https://github.com/MonBoza/roboger.git
-* Open the project in your favorite code editor:
+* Open the project in your favorite code editor.
 * Navigate to the to the bottom of the directory.
 * Open the index.html file.